-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in Statement of profit or loss.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in Statement of profit or on an instrument-by-instrument basis.
+The classification is made on initial recognition and is irrevocable.

 Equity instruments measured at fair value through other comprehensive income (FVOCI)